-Rebecca Arends is the founder and director of RAREdancework, a non-profit organization, dedicated to the production of collaborative & innovative performing arts projects.
-Her choreography has been presented at Carnegie Hall, The Barnes Foundation, Dixon Place, Green Space, Constellation-Chicago, AMDA NY, Drexel University and the University of Wisconsin-Madison.
+Rebecca Arends is the Founder and Director of RAREdancework, a non-profit organization, dedicated to the production of collaborative & innovative performing arts projects.
+Her choreography has been presented at Carnegie Hall, The Barnes Foundation, Dixon Place, Green Space, Constellation-Chicago, The American Musical & Dramatic Academy (New York City), Drexel University and the University of Wisconsin-Madison.
 She is also a longstanding member of SAG-AFTRA and continues to work in film and television.
 Rebecca is the director, choreographer and co-creator of The Unwritten Law with collaborator and Drama Desk Award winner, Chesney Snow, which Broadway World hailed, "political theater at its best" and "65 minutes of the most powerful theater I've ever witnessed."

 Based in New York City, Ms. Arends was a member of the Seán Curran Company for nine seasons, touring domestically and internationally.
 Chosen to perform and teach throughout Central Asia as cultural ambassadors of the U.S. State Department, the Company toured Turkmenistan, Kazakhstan and Kyrgyzstan through DanceMotion USA, produced by the Brooklyn Academy of Music.
 The following year, SCCo embarked upon a U.S. tour of Travel Songs, a collaborative project with British a cappella, Grammy Award winning vocal ensemble, The King's Singers.